idameitil/sdpl-utilizing-gts/README.md

 Each fasta file was uploaded to muscle and the trees were saved in `data/wzy/seed-cazy-search/seeds-in-families`.

+A table with original supercluster membership and CAZy family membership is generated with: `python src/wzy-seed-search/put-family-in-wzy-table.py`.
+This creates the file `data/wzy/wzy_with_cazy_family.ts`.

+Bernard added the seeds with high e-values to CAZy.
+He sent a file `data/wzy/wzy_with_cazy_family_accessions.xls` with the CAZy IDs (2nd of March 2023).

 ## WaaL

 ### Make seed MSA